orbcode/orbuculum/README.md

  (debug probe), BMP.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (21st June) is that the software runs on both Linux and OSX.
+The current status (22nd June) is that the software runs on both Linux and OSX.
 ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported.
-Orbcat (to cat and mix multiple ITM channels simulteneously) has been added, as has Orbtop to provide a 'top' utility.
-Orbtop has just received quite some special love to get it working and it seems robust on all tested workloads.*
+Segger support has just been added.
+Orbtop has recently received quite some special love to get it working and it seems robust on all tested workloads.*

 I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
 For now the 'happy